 In those three examples above, there is no right way to steal.
 You don’t need anything you are stealing and your life is not in peril if the supplies you are taking aren’t acquired.
 You are simply looting because you can.

 In the last Walking Dead, two characters found supplies of food in a house they came across.
 In the movie the Road, they actually found a survival bunker full of food.
 Food is very definitely something you need to live.
 I point to movies and TV shows because most of us have never lived through a situation where we had to steal food to live because there simply was no place left to get food anymore.
-These movies and TV shows are the only example of a future that some of us can imagine in extreme cases.
+These movies and TV shows are the only examples of a future that some of us can imagine in extreme cases.
 Extreme poverty in third world countries is not what I am talking about here.

-Imagining a total collapse of society, not a regional storm; certainly not a soccer game riot, where the supply lines and means of support we have relied on for years are completely ripped out; I can see us all facing a future where scavenging might be required if you expect to live.
-If we had a zombie apocalypse (I know there is no such thing as zombies…yet), nuclear war, global pandemic or a massively disruptive event that wiped out a lot of people in a relatively short period of time you could find yourself scavenging for items you need to stay alive.
+Imagining a total collapse of society where the supply lines and means of support we have relied on for years are completely ripped out.
+This is not a regional storm, certainly not a sports game riot.
+In the total collapse scenario, I can see where scavenging might be required if you expect to live.
+If we had a zombie apocalypse (I know there is no such thing as zombies…yet), nuclear war, global pandemic, or a massively disruptive event that wiped out a lot of people in a relatively short period of time you could find yourself scavenging for items you need to stay alive.

 Scavenging for food seems very logical under extreme conditions.
 What if you are wearing boots that are worn or even worse, footwear that isn’t appropriate to walking every day?
 Would you go looking for new shoes?
 Would you look for a good pack to carry everything, assuming you didn’t already have a good bug out bag?
 Scavenging is at its most basic searching for items to keep you alive or that could help you.
 Scavenging is not looting a brand new TV because you want to watch the game when the power comes back on.

-If this was my own area, I would start as far away from my home as possible and work my way backward towards my home.
+If this was my own area, I would start as far away from my home as possible and work my way back towards my home.
 To keep track of the homes I had been in, I would try to have a map.
 This would prevent me from going into the same houses twice.
 If I was sheltering in place I would be looking for supplies I didn’t have or ones that could augment the supplies I do have like extra food, medical items, ammunition or items that can be used defensively.

-If you need to scavenge, you have to realize that isn’t act isn’t without risk either.
-This must be balanced with the risk you face going into these homes, leaving your own and how much the home or neighborhood has already been scavenged by other people.
+If you need to scavenge, you have to realize that act isn’t without risk either.
+To choose to go into someone else’s home to take what is not yours must be balanced with the risk you face going into these homes, leaving your own, and how much the home or neighborhood has already been scavenged by other people.